Topological charge conservation for continuous insulators: Introduction

-The objective of this paper is to generalize such a correspondence to arbitrary dimensions for a class of elliptic pseudo-differential Hamiltonians.
-The topology of the insulator is characterized by the index of two Fredholm operators.
+The objective of this paper is to generalize such a correspondence to arbitrary dimensions for a class of elliptic pseudo-differential Hamiltonians with unbounded domain walls.
+The topology of an insulator is characterized by the index of two different Fredholm operators.
 The first Fredholm operator is constructed by augmenting the Hamiltonian by confining domain walls.
-The topological charge of the insulator is then defined as the index of that operator.
-The second Fredholm operator is in Toeplitz form and captures the quantized asymmetric transport along {\em one-dimensional} lines.
+Its index defines the topological charge of the insulator.
+The second Fredholm operator in Toeplitz form captures the quantized asymmetric transport along {\em one-dimensional} lines.
 A topological charge conservation result generalizing the bulk-interface correspondence then shows that the two indices agree.
+The main practical appeal of such a correspondence is that the computation of the first index is typically significantly simpler than that of the second.